 Before you spend a dollar on AI writing software, it’s worth knowing which tools offer genuinely useful free plans — and which ones give you just enough to be frustrating before hitting a paywall.

-We tested the free plans of the leading AI writing tools specifically to answer one question: can you actually get useful work done for free, or is it just a bait-and-switch trial?
-Here’s what we found on the best free AI writing tools available right now.
+We tested the free plans (and trials) of the leading AI writing tools specifically to answer one question: can you actually get useful work done for free, or is it just a bait-and-switch trial?
+Here’s what we found on the best free AI writing tools available in 2026.

 Short on time?
 Here’s the verdict:

-- Best free plan overall: Rytr — 10,000 characters/month, all core features
+- Best permanent free plan: Rytr — 10,000 characters/month, all core features, no credit card

 - Best free grammar tool: Grammarly — free forever with core features